aenhsaihan/HugeProject/README.md

 # _HugeProject_
 ===========

-_Description: What does this project do and who does it serve?_
+_Description: This project allows for the conversion of any number of US Dollars to UK Pound Sterling, European Union Euros, Japanese Yen, and Brazilian Reales_

 ## Project Setup